 Do you believe that by placing faith in Him you are justified before God?

-So, what do we do with all of this then?
-Well, when feelings of spiritual depression strike, when you wake to find yourself feeling down, depressed, or in disarray, remind yourself of the truths about yourself: of who you are, of whose you are, of what the Word of God says about you, of what Jesus did for you, and of what Jesus will do for you.
+When feelings of spiritual depression strike, when you wake to find yourself feeling down, depressed, or in disarray, remind yourself of the truths about yourself: of who you are, of whose you are, of what the Word of God says about you, of what Jesus did for you, and of what Jesus will do for you.
 Your feelings are important, but more important is what God says about you.